erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 If these segmentation files are present, they will be used to correct for partial tissue effects within the MRS voxel.
-To avoid ambiguity in processing outputs, any processing that is attempted with the "--segmentation_dir" flag will only complete if a segmentation can be identified to use during processing.
+To avoid ambiguity in processing outputs, any processing that is attempted with the "\-\-segmentation_dir" flag will only complete if a segmentation can be identified to use during processing.

 The "aseg" nifti segmentation files listed above should have the same numeric coding as FreeSurfer